 If analog calibration fails for a sensor input, the corresponding bit is not cleared in the Calibration Activate and Status Register, and the ACAL_FAIL bit is set in the General Status Register(Section 5.2, "Status Registers").
 An interrupt can be generated.
 Analog calibration will fail if a noise bit is set or if the calibration value is at the maximum or minimum value.
-If digital calibration fails to generate base counts for a sensor input in the operating range, which is ±12.5% from the ideal base count (see TABLE 4-1:), indicating the base capacitance is out of range, the corresponding BC_OUTx bit is set in the Base Count Out of Limit Register(Section 5.16, "Base Count Out of Limit Register"), and the BC_OUT bit is set in the General Status Register (Section 5.2, "Status Registers").
+If digital calibration fails to generate base counts for a sensor input in the operating range, which is ±12.5% from the ideal base count (see TABLE 4-1:), indicating the base capacitance is out of range, the corresponding BC_OUTx bit is set in the Base Count Out of Limit Register(Section 5.17, "Base Count Out of Limit Register"), and the BC_OUT bit is set in the General Status Register (Section 5.2, "Status Registers").
 An interrupt can be generated.
 By default, when a base count is out of limit, analog calibration is repeated for the sensor input; alternatively, the sensor input can be sampled using the out of limit base count(Section 5.6, "Configuration Registers").
+Calibration sensitivity can be adjusted for each sensor input based on capacitive touch pad capacitance.